aaronp/basketball-events/readme.md

 # Building

-This project is build with sbt, though a ```test.sh``` is provided at the root of the project for convenience.
+This project is build with sbt, though a ```test.sh``` is provided at the root of the project for convenience in addition to the Github Actions build.

+Code test coverage can be found [here](https://github.com/aaronp/basketball-events/suites/1150590372/artifacts/16581452).

 # Summary